Step 2: Run it

 $ flowlog reachability.dl -o reachability -F ./input -D ./output

-To evaluate our program, we have to run the compiled rust crate
+To evaluate our program, run the compiled executable directly:

-This compiles the generated FlowLog workspace in release mode and executes it with four worker threads.
-Use fewer workers on laptops with limited cores or drop --release for faster rebuilds while editing.
+This runs the program with four worker threads.
+Use fewer workers on laptops with limited cores.

 Incremental Mode